 9 KPIs That Capture Innovation Performance

-For this webinar, we have selected nine metrics that together go a long way to synthesizing the overall performance of corporate investments in innovation.
+With these 9 KPIs, you'll have a pretty good handle on your corporate innovation performance.
 For those metrics that you recognize from the list below, we will likely expand your knowledge of the metric and its benefits and drawbacks.
 For those metrics you do not recognize, we hope to introduce you to some useful performance indicators you may not yet be aware of.

 The 9 KPIs